 Excellent: Project is accessible, free of charge to the general public.
-Beneficial and accessible to wide range of publics for multiple uses, including visual, physical, and social.
-Good: Project accessible, free of charge, but accessible to fewer members of the public or for fewer uses.
-Fair: Project is accessible to general public, but for a fee, community still benefits due to project location.
-Poor: Unacceptable: Project accessible to general public, but for a fee.
-Project is not accessible to the general public.
+The project is beneficial and accessible to the general public for multiple uses/activities, including visual, physical, and social.

+- Good: Project accessible, free of charge, but accessible to fewer members of the general public or for fewer uses/activities. - Fair: Project accessible to general public but for a fee.
+Community still benefits due to project location. - Poor: Project accessible to the general public but for a fee.
+Benefits to the community are limited because of location or not clearly stated.

+Unacceptable: Project is not accessible to the general public.